Skip navigation

 Our Empty Homes Levy

 Rental vacancy rates are at record lows across Queensland.
 The situation is so dire that many families have no choice but to sleep in cars or tents.
 Meanwhile, 87,000 homes across Queensland are sitting empty.
-Wealthy property investors are leaving perfectly good properties empty.
+Wealthy property investors are also turfing out long-term tenants to rent apartments on Airbnb as well as land banking sites perfect for new housing for years to profit on the unearned increase in value of land.

 That’s why the Greens are proposing an Empty Homes Levy on investors who deliberately leave residential properties empty.
 By making it costly to leave a property empty, the Levy will put tens of thousands of homes back on the rental market.